An Englishman Walks Into a Bar.

 History has a funny way of repeating itself.
 We opened the doors to our new brewery and demand kept growing, varieties of beers brewed continued to increase and we arranged even more brewery tours.
 Naturally, we enjoyed the ride!
 All this is probably why we also have hit maximum capacity, again.

 This is our story so far.
-And, if all goes well, we’ll continue doing what we’ve always done.
+If all goes well, we’ll continue doing what we’ve always done.
 Brewing our beer.
 Preaching our brews.
 Living the dream.
 And, loving every minute of it!